dcunited001/dcunited001.github.io/_posts/2016-05-03-facets-of-greatness-part-1-intro.md

 primary factors that determines the degree to which they can develop these virtues.

+### Extrapolating Global Trends

+#### With an Aristotelian Lens

-However, one conclusion that I've drawn from studying Ethics is that the systems our society has in place to cultivate virtuous people who work together -- these systems are fairly fragile.
+However, one conclusion that I've drawn from studying Ethics is that the systems our society has in place to cultivate virtuous people who work together -- these systems are fairly fragile and must be protected.
 It really only takes a generation or two and it will all fall apart.
 We enjoy the benefits of a stable system with strong rule of law, but there are a lot of people who don't comprehend or don't care to understand how our systems work or why.
 The relative stability we have and the democratic system we've set up -- it creates a very special environment in which those who are good are rewarded, for the most part.
+Even in countries which do not have a strictly democratic system, some are experiencing unprecedented growth because their systems cultivate the right virtues and promote those who exemplify them.
+The reason a democratic system works is because it fosters the involvement of large proportions of a nation's population.
+The more people who are involved, the more invested citizens become and the more difficult it is to obscure corruption or enshroud a protected political class through various mechanisms.
+Successful, stable governmental systems will always promote involvement of all stripes of citizens, regardless of the mechanisms in place for governance.

-Those who make the right decisions and those who are willing to risk and sacrifice in pursuit of what they believe to be good, even when those benefits may only pay off in the long term -- it is incredibly important to reward those people.
+And so, because the governmental and societal systems we have in place are so special, yet can be fragile -- and because these virtues contribute to stability and the possibility of benevvolent livelihoods -- then it's important for those who exemplify the right virtues to accrue influence.
+It's often difficult for people from 15-30 in America to understand some policies because there are some things you won't understand until you've had specific life experiences.
+Some of those experiences include graduation from higher education or disease or dealing with the reality of one's own mortality or the death of someone you were close to.
+A great example is having and raising children.
+There are things you just won't understand in life until you personally have invested your love and life into raising a child, watching them walk into many of the same phenomena of life that you did.
+And so there are many policies or issues that won't make sense or won't seem relevant or that you won't prioritize until you personally have that experience, whatever it is.
+But one general idea behind wisely implemented policy is that those who make the right decisions and those who are willing to risk and sacrifice in pursuit of what they believe to be good, even when those benefits may only pay off in the long term -- it is incredibly important to reward those people.
+Often, the right thing to do isn't easy and there was an easier path, but for whatever reason, some people chose the harder path, even when they thought it might not pay off for a decade.
 But this is also why it's important to educate those who don't care or have a hard time comprehending why America works and has worked for about 250 years.
 And this is becoming a bit harder to do, as the pace of information